 UPDATE (April 27, 2019): In 2017, this surfaced on YouTube.
 It’s the main titles for this episode but with a rejected version of the Jerry Goldsmith arranged by Gerald Fried.
 Fried also did an original score for the episode but it, also, was rejected.

 Original airdate: November 6, 1967

 Madilyn Rhue as an Evita-like figure of a South American country.
 Thrush wants to take over and has collaborators in the government.
 Nice touch of humor: After IK has saved the woman, he’s mobbed by adoring teenagers, a parody of David McCallum’s fame as IK.
 Director Richard Benedict uses some interesting camera angles to shoot the action.
 Joseph Sirola, as Rhue’s husband, looks like he dyed his hair black.
 A shot of an exploding car is re-used from Eps.
-90. Stock music is by Shores.
+90. Stock music is by Shores with some additional uncredited music by Robert Armbruster.
 Another less-than-happy ending.
 Grade: A-Minus.